As an Amazon Associate, I earn from qualifying purchases.

 Best paired with steamed rice or with couscous.

-I must say that Indian cuisine varies from region to region, the use of spices, flavor and cooking method also varies so is the taste.
-I stay in Capital city of India but my roots are from eastern part and I love this simple, comfort food.
+I must say that Indian cuisine varies from region to region, the use of spices, flavor, and cooking method also varies so is the taste.
+I stay in the Capital city of India but my roots are from the eastern part and I love this simple, comfortable food.
 Hope you also like it.

-You need minimum spice like onion, garlic, ginger, tomato and whole garam masala or black pepper.
-Any part of the chicken, leg, thigh or wings, will do for this dish.
+You need minimum spices like onion, garlic, ginger, tomato, and whole garam masala or black pepper.
+Any part of the chicken, leg, thigh, or wings, will do for this dish.
 Carrots, green papaya, and potatoes are a great combination.

 It enhances the flavor of the stew and is healthy too.

-Best for kids and suitable for Senior citizens stomach too.
+It is best for kids and suitable for Senior citizens’ stomachs too.